 There are times in life when it’s just worth it to pay a little more upfront to save yourself a big headache down the track.
 Managing your content production can definitely fit into this bucket!

 If you’re looking for scalable, quality content without the pressure of vetting freelance writers and training them, then premium freelance writing platforms are the way to go.

 There are high barriers to entry for all their applicants which means the pool of talent you’re accessing is of a higher caliber already.

 Many of these premium freelance writing sites also offer editing and quality checks before you receive the completed article, saving you even more time.

-As far as quality content goes, Contena is a leading freelance writing site to look into.
+As far as quality content goes, Contena is one of the leading freelance writing sites to look into.